ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

 ```sql
 CREATE [OR REPLACE] VIEW [IF NOT EXISTS] [tableIdentifier] [UUID uuid] AS [selectUnionStmt]
 ```
-- `OR REPLACE` is included, ByteHouse will create a new view and replace the old view with the same name.
+- `OR REPLACE` is included, ByConity will create a new view and replace the old view with the same name.

 - `IF NOT EXISTS` clause is included, the query won’t return an error if the table already exists.